 To our modern way of thinking there seems to be little or no neat geometry to the alignments in West Penwith.
-But there are noticeable patterns and more are likely to emerge.
+But there are noticeable patterns.

 Some backbone alignments emanating from major nodes such as St Michael’s Mount, Lanyon Quoit, Trencrom Hill, Botrea Barrows and Gurnards Head suggest an angular symmetry suggesting a certain order to the angles between them.
 Lanyon Quoit provides an example, on the right.